-8. Contributing to service improvement
+Contributing to service improvement

-Domiciliary care workers may contribute to a range of activities to ensure a good service for individuals.
+Adult care home workers may contribute to a range of activities to ensure a good service for individuals.
 These may include developing policies, contributing to service planning, review and evaluation.

 If you are involved, make sure your contribution is focused on quality and improvement.
-You should use feedback from individuals to inform the activity.
+You should use feedback from individuals and families to inform the activity.